JulienLeonard/socialstats/README.md

 # socialstats
-Utils to automate social stats processing
+Utils to automate social stats processing.
+Used to check stats from twitter, tumblr, flickr, facebook ...